-During 2023, our system was in compliance with applicable State drinking water operating and monitoring requirements..
+During 2023, our system was in compliance with DOH requirements.

 INFORMATION ON RADON

 Radon is a naturally occurring radioactive gas found in soil and outdoor air that may also be found in drinking water and indoor air.
 Some people exposed to elevated radon levels over many years in drinking water may have an increased risk of getting cancer.
 The main risk is lung cancer from radon entering indoor air from soil under homes.